 ContinuationAny student's continuation in the graduate programs of the College of Liberal Arts and Social Sciences is at the discretion of the college, the major department, and the major advisor.
 A satisfactory rate of progress toward the degree is required throughout a student's enrollment.
 A department may terminate enrollment at any time if the rate of progress is not satisfactory.

 The college requires a cumulative grade point average of 3.00 or better, unless the department requires higher grades.
-In addition, the college requires adherence to the university's Four-C Rule.

 Continuous EnrollmentA graduate student who cannot enroll in a given semester must apply to the College of Liberal Arts and Social Sciences for a leave of absence in order to remain in good standing.